Jeremiah Nanai: 2021

 Nanai began the 2021 season playing for the Northern Pride in the Queensland Cup.

 In Round 22 of the 2021 NRL season, Nanai made his NRL debut against the Wests Tigers.

 2022

 In round 3 of the 2022 NRL season, Nanai scored a hat-trick for North Queensland against archrivals Brisbane in a 38–12 victory.

 In April, Nanai signed a one-year contract extension to remain at North Queensland until the end of 2023.

 On 30 May, Nanai was selected to debut for the Queensland State of Origin team for game one of the 2022 State of Origin series.
 Nanai was taken from the field during Queensland's 16–10 victory with an ankle injury.

-Nanai finished a great year receiving the Dally M Rookie of the Year award and the Dally M Second Rower of the year and finishing the season with 17 tries from 23 matches.
+Nanai capped off a strong season by receiving the Dally M Rookie of the Year award and being named Dally M Second Rower of the Year, finishing with 17 tries from 23 matches.

 In October, he was named in the Australia squad for the 2021 Rugby League World Cup.